 6. Sometimes anxiety is severe enough that you may consider using calming treats or medications.
 There is no way that we can make a blanket statement that all calming treats are safe or effective, but if you would like to know about a specific product you can call and speak with one of our doctors anytime.
 You can take a picture or bring the product to the clinic so that the doctors can look over the listed ingredients.
 There are also some medications that may be appropriate for your pets if they get severely anxious or are at risk for harming themselves.
 This should be discussed with one of our doctors, taking into account your pet’s medical history.

 7. If you have a cookout make sure your animals are comfortable with people and are unable to slip outside if someone leaves a door open by mistake.
 Make sure your guests know not to feed pets table scraps.
 Some human food is harmless, but even harmless food in large amounts can be dangerous.
 Things like chocolate, grapes, and alcohol can be very dangerous, even if consumed in small amounts.

 8. Keep dangerous items out of reach.
-There an abundance of things that go along with celebrating the Fourth that can be dangerous.
+There is an abundance of things that go along with celebrating the Fourth that can be dangerous.
 Citronella candles, tiki torches (and the oil), matches, lighter fluid, glow jewelry, insect repellent and sunscreen are just a few of these.
-These all seem like things that pets wouldn't eat, but you’d be surprised.
-Even after seeing all the trouble pets can get into, we're still surprised on a regular basis here at Bon Air Animal Hospital.
+These all seem like things that pets wouldn’t eat, but you’d be surprised.
+Even after seeing all the trouble pets can get into, we’re still surprised on a regular basis here at Bon Air Animal Hospital.

 We hope these tips come in handy, and that you all have a safe and happy Fourth of July!